anjuke/hwi/README.md

 **run project**

+1. hadoop fs -mkdir /user/hive/result
-1. use TestRunHWIServer.java to run as java application
+2. use TestRunHWIServer.java to run as java application
-2. you can open your browser, input "http://localhost:9999/hwi/"
+3. you can open your browser, input "http://localhost:9999/hwi/"